abuxton/terraform-onprem-tfe/tests/README.md

 ```

+Once you run `vagrant up NAME` check the log messages, RHEL and CENTOS need a `vagrant reload` to manage SELINUX.

 ### Running terraform

 The sub folders under `./tests` represent deployment scenarios once you've run `vagrant up` as the obove instructions travers into the desired scenario, alternatively copy a scenario and tweak for your use case.